UoW-ATM/Mercury/README.md

 named "input".

 - To run Mercury, you need to use bada 3 or bada 4 (not supported for now).
-You can request a licence from EUROCONTROL, then use the script generate_bada3_input.py to transform the AFP, OFP and PTD files from BADA into tables (parquet files) that will be read by Mercury.
+You can request a licence from EUROCONTROL, then use the script generate_bada3_input.py to transform the AFP, OFP and PTD files from BADA into tables (parquet files) that Mercury will read.
 The script has a help function.
 ```commandline
 ./generate_bada3_input.py -s path_to/bada3_files -d path_to/processed_bada3_files
 ```